 With the increased popularity of home service sites like Home Advisor, Angie’s List, and Nextdoor, there’s never been more opportunities to market your services online.
 Many of these platforms offer free business listings while others provide paid advertising options.

 Newcomers such as Google Local Services Ads are challenging the status quo, threatening to change the game by monetizing search results to provide home service businesses leads in their area.
+It’s now more important than ever to have processes in place for job bidding.
+We have a great guide on how to bid plumbing jobs provide you with the resources and processes needed to expand operations.
 Take time to explore what options are best for your business to stay competitive in your local market.

 For more information on these topics be sure to check out our guides for everything you need to know about social media for field service companies and SEO for pest control businesses (many of these lessons can be applied to any field service company).